Anasiddiqui29/Anasiddiqui29/README.md

-- 👋 Hi, I’m Muhammad Anas Siddiqui
+👋 Hi, I’m Muhammad Anas Siddiqui.
-- 👀 I’m interested in coding , developing new softwares and other challenges
+👀 I have a passion for coding, developing innovative software, and tackling new challenges.
-- 🌱 I’m currently enrolled in Computer Science
+🌱 I’m currently pursuing a degree in Computer Science.
-- 📫 maazanas029@gmail.com
+📫 You can reach me at: maazanas029@gmail.com.
-- ⚡ Fun fact: Nullptr
+⚡ Fun fact: I have a quirky fondness for nullptr!
 <!---
 Anasiddiqui29/Anasiddiqui29 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.